praisetompane/3_computer_programming/2_languages/python/src/language_reference/modules/REAMDE.md

             has:
                 name

-def: package: special kind of module for orgnising other modules
+def: package: special kind of module for organising other modules
                 has:
                     __path__ attribute